-Navattic works very similarly to Walnut: You take screenshots of your product using a browser extension, then string them together with tooltips and overlays to create guided product walkthroughs.
+Navattic works very similarly to Walnut: You take screenshots of your product using a Chrome extension, then string them together with tooltips and overlays to create guided product walkthroughs.

-Navattic also allows you to view analytics of demo usage and feed that data back to your sales teams, integrate with other tools in your toolstack, and share your tours via link or by embedding them into your website.
+Navattic also allows you to view metrics on demo usage and feed that data back to your sales teams, integrate with other tools in your toolstack, and share your tours via link or website embed.

 However, Navattic does come at a lower price tag than Walnut, so it can be a good option for people who like how Walnut works but are looking for a lower-cost option.

-Where many of the other tools in this list are focused on the presales process — everything that happens before someone becomes a customer — UserGuidng is more focused on the new customer onboarding experience.
+Where many of the other tools in this list are focused on the presales process, UserGuidng is more focused on creating a great customer experience during new customer onboarding.

 In addition to providing you with tools to create interactive product guides, you can also use UserGuiding to create onboarding flows, documentation, a resource center, tutorials, tooltips, and more — all right inside of your product.

-If you’re using Walnut for new customer onboarding, UserGuiding may be a better alternative because of its advanced segmentation ability.
+If your customer success team is using Walnut for new customer onboarding, UserGuiding may be a better alternative because of its advanced segmentation ability.
 With detailed segmentation capabilities, you can provide each of your customers with highly tailored onboarding experiences.

-Storylane uses a no-code tour builder to let you easily create interactive guided walkthroughs for prospects.
-As with many tools on this list, it offers the ability to customize these walkthroughs, in addition to providing surface-level analytics on the back end to keep sales teams informed.
+Storylane uses a no-code tour builder to let you easily create interactive product demos for prospects.
+As with many tools on this list, it offers the ability to customize these walkthroughs and access analytics on lead engagement with the tour.

 The one way in which it is better than Walnut is through its enhanced collaboration functionality.
 Instead of one person creating and sending an interactive demo environment to a prospect, multiple teams can collaborate, ensuring that the product tour experience is perfect.

-Many Walnut.io competitors offer advanced features, such as data-populated demo environments, faster implementation times, and advanced segmentation abilities — all of which provide highly tailored experiences for prospective customers.
+Many Walnut competitors offer advanced features, such as data-populated demo environments, faster implementation times, and advanced segmentation abilities — all of which provide highly tailored experiences for prospective customers.

-By considering all of the available options in this space, you can ensure that you’re purchasing the right product demo software for your organization.
+By considering all of the available options in this space, you can ensure that you’re purchasing the right interactive demo software for your organization.